Planning With the Environment in Mind

 Choa Chu Kang N1

-The Choa Chu Kang N1 site is zoned for residential development in URA’s Master Plan 2019.
-HDB has engaged a consultant to conduct an Environmental Baseline Study (EBS) for this site to guide the development plans for this area.
+In 2019, the Choa Chu Kang N1 site was zoned for residential development in URA’s Master Plan.
+HDB had engaged a consultant to conduct an Environmental Baseline Study (EBS) for this site to guide the development plans for this area.

 Based on the EBS findings, the consultants have proposed for an ecological corridor and for some areas with species of conservation significance to be protected and retained.
-Through our engagements and with feedback received from Interest Groups, HDB and partner agencies are studying the possibility of conserving these areas as additional natural green areas, above what has been safeguarded in the Master Plan.
+Through our engagements and with feedback received from Interest Groups, HDB and partner agencies have studied the possibility of conserving these areas as additional natural green areas, above what has been safeguarded in the Master Plan.
+The site has been rezoned 'Residential' and 'Park' in URA's latest Master Plan.

 1. Executive Summary (PDF, 1MB)